EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-11-Drone.md

 ## Create a simple Job Pipeline

-Create a new git repository:
+Create a new git repository, to hold a new example project:

  * Go to your Gitea instance (https://git.k3s.example.com), and click the `+` icon, and `New Repository`, type a name `test-drone` and click `Create